downshiftorg/ezekiel/README.md

 $stub->bar('baz', 'herp', 'derp'); // returns 'baz*herp*derp'
 ```

-Stubs/mocks can also **return the result of invoking a closure** which is bound to the test-case's `$this` and receives the invocation arguments as arguments.
+Stubs/mocks can also **return the result of invoking an anonymous function** which is bound to the test-case's `$this` and receives the invocation arguments as arguments.

 ```php
 <?php